▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Although the Eurasian does not have pronounced hunting behavior, a certain prey drive may be present, as in most dogs.
 But, with a loving consistency, understanding, patience and treats, the Eurasian can be trained to become trouble-free and appreciative companions, that adapt to all situations in life.
 But, training in an outer hand is out of the question for a Eurasian.
 If you demand absolute obedience to a dog, you must choose another race.

 The Eurasian they need about two hours of exercise a day.
 Your urge to move can be ideally satisfied by jogging, cycling the agility.
-Monotonous catch-up games like the one in “look for sticks” quickly bore this clever animal.
+Monotonous retrieval games like “fetch for sticks” quickly bore this intelligent animal..

 Eurasian care